 My Max gave me my biggest reward, that unbreakable, unshakable faith.

-Those slow walks on the hilly paths of Kaza, sometimes in rain and at times on sunny days, us together on the steps of monastery under the stars lit sky, and those breezy evenings, will always make eternal memories in the sky of my heart.
+Those slow walk on the hilly paths of Kaza, sometimes in rain and at times on sunny days, us together on the steps of the monastery under the stars lit sky, and those breezy evenings will always make eternal memories in the sky of my heart.

 Believe!
 Believe in the power of prayers.

 Believe in your strengths.

 Belong and conquer your quest, where one falters, fails, falls but never gives up; only to rise, run and race.